 Never touch the dose counter when you inject.
 This can interrupt the injection.
-5 Af ter your injection A • Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer cap. • Once the needle is covered, carefully push the outer needle cap completely on. • Unscrew the needle and dispose of it carefully as instructed by your doctor or nurse.
-2 Curry • Put the pen cap on your pen after each use to protect the solution from light.
+5 After your injection A Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer cap.
+Once the needle is covered, carefully push the outer needle В cap completely on.
+Unscrew the needle and dispose of it carefully as instructed by your doctor or nurse.
+Put the pen cap on your pen after each use to protect the C solution from light.
 Always dispose of the needle after each injection to ensure the use of a sharp needle and prevent blocked needles.
 If the needle is blocked, you will not inject any medicine.
 When the pen is empty, throw it away without a needle on as instructed by your doctor, nurse, pharmacist or local authorities.
-Never try to put the inner needle cap back on the needle.
+A Never try to put the inner needle cap back on the needle.
 You may stick yourself with the needle.
-Always remove the needle from your pen after each injection.
-This may prevent blocked needles, contamination, infection, leakage of solution and inaccurate dosing.
-Further important information • Always keep an extra pen and new needles, in case of loss or da • Always keep your pen and needles out of sight and reach of othe Never share your pen with other people.
-Your medicine might be • Never share your needles with other people.
-It might lead to cross • Caregivers must be very careful when handling used needles - and cross-infection.
-Cari ng for your pen • Do not leave the pen in a car or other place where it can get too h not or too cold. • Do not store your pen at temperatures above 30°C. • Do not expose your pen to dust, dirt or liquid. • Do not wash, soak or lubricate your pen.
-If necessary, clean it w moistened cloth. ith mild detergent on a • Do not drop your pen or knock it against hard surfaces.
-If you drop it or suspect a problem, attach a new needle and check inject. the flow before you • Do not try to refill your pen.
-Once empty, it must be disposed of.
-Do not try to repair your pen or pull it apart.
+A Always remove the needle from your pen after each injection.

+- ▲ Further important information - Always keep an extra pen and new needles, in case of loss or damage.